-The apple of your eye, your treasured sedan has been scratched all over by some naughty neighbourhood kids when you left it parked on the streets.
+The apple of your eye, your treasured sedan has been scratched all over by some naughty neighborhood kids when you left it parked on the streets.
 You are wondering if you must file an insurance claim to get reimbursed for the repainting and polishing of the car.
 But before you take a call on that, read this article!

 If the damage to the car is substantial

-The car insurance cover is meant to act as financial armour against accidental damage that can render the vehicle unfit for use.
+The car insurance cover is meant to act as financial armor against accidental damage that can render the vehicle unfit for use.
 Therefore, if the financial liability incurred is substantial, even after factoring in the deductibles, then it is best to opt for the insurance claim.

 If you or the third-party driver has suffered some major injuries

-The insurance will cover any legal expenses incurred in the event of an accident and will also provide for damages caused to third-party property and the medical expenses incurred by virtue of injury to the third party in the accident.
+The car insurance will cover any legal expenses incurred in the event of an accident and will also provide for damages caused to third-party property and the medical expenses incurred by virtue of injury to the third party in the accident.
 However, if you just have Third-Party Insurance, then it will not cover for the injuries caused to yourself or fellow passengers and will definitely not cover for the losses/ damages that your car has suffered.
 An own damages insurance plan or a comprehensive plan will cover these expenses.

 To safeguard your NCB